Strategy-proof Market Segmentation against Price Discrimination: The Main Result and the Proof

 \begin{lemma} For any strategy-proof segmentation $\mathcal{P}=\{X_1,\cdots,X_n\}$, $\max\left\{\phi(X_i)\right\}_{i=1,\textbf{supp}\{X_i\}\neq \emptyset}^n=v^*$. \end{lemma}

 \begin{proof}[Proof of \autoref{lemma:maxprice}]

 \autoref{fig:v*} graphically illustrates the main logic to prove \autoref{lemma:maxprice}.
 The three panels represent three different pricing strategies.
 In the upper panel, the producer charges $\phi(X_{i})$ in market $i$.
-Without loss of generality, we assume $\phi(X_{1})\leq \phi(X_{2})\leq\cdots\leq \phi(X_{n})$.
+We assume $\phi(X_{1})\leq \phi(X_{2})\leq\cdots\leq \phi(X_{n})$, which is without loss of generality by relabeling.
 The producer surplus, in this case, is denoted by $\pi$.
 In the middle panel, the producer charges a uniform price $\phi(X_{n})$ in all markets.
 Denote the producer surplus in this case by $\pi'$.
 In the lower panel, the producer charges the optimal uniform price $v^*$ in all markets and obtains the uniform monopoly profit $\pi^*$.

 We first argue that the three pricing strategies yield the same producer surplus.
 By \autoref{lemma:SPprice} and noticing that $\phi(X_{n})\in\textbf{supp}\{X_n\}$, $\phi(X_{n})$ should be optimal in every market.
 Thus, the pricing strategies in the upper and middle panels result in the same producer surplus, that is, $\pi=\pi'$.
 Evidently, $\pi'\leq\pi^*$, since the latter is the uniform monopoly profit and the former is the profit by charging a uniform price $\phi(X_{n})$.
-Moreover, from the results of the surplus triangle by \cite{bergemann2015limits}, we know that $\pi^*\leq\pi$.
+Moreover, from the results of the surplus triangle by \cite*{bergemann2015limits}, we know that $\pi^*\leq\pi$.
 Thus, we must have $\pi=\pi'=\pi^*$.

 Finally, since $\pi'=\pi^*$, $\phi(X_{n})$ must be an optimal uniform price, suggesting that $v^*=\phi(X_{n})$ by the uniqueness of the optimal uniform price. \end{proof}